Building an email list can be difficult, but it’s a lot easier when you have the right tool to help you.

 - Does it have the triggering and targeting options I want to use?

-If you use MailChimp, definitely check out MailChimp for WordPress.
+If you use MailChimp, definitely check out MailChimp for WordPress, if you’d like a free option.

-Now get out there and start building your list with better opt-in forms!
+Now get out there and start building your email list with better opt-in forms!